jgernandt/hdtSMP64/.github/ISSUE_TEMPLATE/bug_report.md

 - Installed version
 - CUDA: No_CUDA or CUDA?
 - AVX: No_AVX, AVX, AVX2, AVX512?

+**SKSE**
+- installed version
+(You can check it in the bottom left part of the screen, when looking at your MCMs.)

+**Skyrim**
+- Installed version number
+(You can check it in the bottom left part of the screen, when looking at your MCMs.)

 **Required files**
 - Join your configs.xml